R\'enyi entropy of single-character CFTs on the torus: Orbifolds of meromorphic CFTs

 such that the partition function is still periodic in one cycle, and then use modular invariance to sum over all $g$ that commutes with $h$.
 A useful result to compute the $\mathbb Z_N$ cyclic orbifold partition functions for $N$ prime is

-Here, the group element $0$ represents the identity element of $\mathbb Z_N$ and $N$ has to be a prime number, since $\mc T^m \mc S$ produces every twist exactly once as a consequence of $\mathbb Z_N$ being simple (the only non--trivial subgroup is itself) for prime $N$, and the untwisted sector is subtracted to avoid overcounting.
+Here, the group element $0$ represents the identity element of $\mathbb Z_N$ and $N$ has to be a prime number, since $\mc T^m \mc S$ produces every twist exactly once as a consequence of $\mathbb Z_N$ being simple (the only non-trivial subgroup is itself) for prime $N$, and the untwisted sector is subtracted to avoid overcounting.

 Using this construction, we can write an expression for any $\mathbb Z_N$ orbifold CFT, by first constructing $Z_{\text {proj}}$ using some physical arguments \cite{Klemm:1990df}.
 First, consider the CFT copied $N$ times.
 This will correspond to the untwisted sector, whose partition function will be simply $Z(\tau,\bar \tau)^N$.
-We also have to account for the tensor product states $\Phi=\prod_{i=1}^N \phi_i$.
+We also have to account for the tensor product states $\Phi=\prod\limits_{i=1}^N \phi_i$.
 There are $N-1$ states equivalent up to cyclic permutations which are all identical when $\phi_i$ correspond to identical states in each copy, which have not been counted yet, so we have to add them.
-The corresponding characters for these tensor product primaries can be written as follows
+The corresponding characters for these tensor product primaries can be written as follows:

-Finally, we have to divide by the order of the group $|\mathbb Z_N| = N$, since there is only one linear combination that corresponds to the totally symmetrized linear combination of states.
-So we have,
+Finally, we have to divide by the order of the group $\left|\mathbb Z_N\right| = N$, since there is only one linear combination that corresponds to the totally symmetrized linear combination of states.
+So we have

 Now we can use \eqref{eq:ZNmodinvConst} to write down the expression for the orbifold partition function.
-First we compute the action of the modular group generators,
+First, we compute the action of the modular group generators,

-So, we can finally express the $\mathbb Z_N$ orbifold partition function:
+So, we can express the $\mathbb Z_N$ orbifold partition function:

-This result has been generalized to any natural number $N$ by \cite{Haehl:2014yla},
+This result has been generalized to any natural number $N$ by \cite{Haehl:2014yla}